qsnake/gpaw/doc/exercises/adsorbate/adsorbate.rst

 Adsorption of H on the Al(100) surface
 ======================================

+Test relax_

+.. _relax: relax.py

 One of the most prominent applications of density functional theory is making predictions about alternative atomic structures, when adsorbates are present on the surface.
 In this exercise, we study the adsorption of H onto Al(100).
-For simplicity, we use a small and thin Al(100) slab: A 1 x 1 surface unit cell of a two layer Al(100) aurface and deposit a monolayer of H onto the Al(100) slab.
+For simplicity, we use a small and thin Al(100) slab: A 1 x 1 surface unit cell of a two layer Al(100) surface and deposit a monolayer of H onto the Al(100) slab.
 The thermodynamics of the H/Al(100) system is governed by the adsorption potential energy surface (PES), i.e. the energy of H/Al(100) as function of the H atom